How to Use a Meat Thermometer

 Q. When should you insert a meat thermometer?

 A. Wait for the recommended amount of time for your type of thermometer.
 For meat products including raw beef, pork, lamb, veal steaks, chops, and roasts, use the food thermometer before removing meat from the heat source.
+For safety and quality, allow the meat to rest for a minimum of three minutes before carving or consuming.

 Q. How deep do you insert a meat thermometer?